 The Location

 The address is Balettakadamien Liberagatan 42, Gothenburg, Sweden.
-Balettakadamien is located on the Gothenburg island of Hissingen.
+Balettakadamien is located on the Gothenburg island of Hisingen.
 The studio is surrounded by cafes and restaurants and is steps away from a beautiful riverside walk.
 There is a grocery store located just down the street.

 Accommodation